sev-step/sev-step/README.md

 # Our patch is for the old version that is phased out if this flag is set
 options kvm tdp_mmu=0
 ```
 5) Boot into the new kernel.
-It is named `-sev-step-<git commit>`
+It is named `...-sev-step-<git commit>`

 The following is based on [1].

 To enable SEV on your system, you might need to change some BIOS options.
-Look for options regarding
-Usually, there is a general "SEV Enabled" option as well as a `SEV-ES ASID space limit` option and a`SNP Memory Coverage`.
-`SEV-ES ASID space limit` should be greater than 1.
+Usually, there is a general "SEV Enabled" option as well as a `SEV-ES ASID space limit` option and a `SNP Memory Coverage`. `SEV-ES ASID space limit` should be greater than `1`.

-If SEV is enabled, you  should get values similar to the following when running the specified commands on the host system
+If SEV is enabled, you  should get values similar to the following when running the specified commands on the host system.
+(Make sure you already rebooted into the new kernel)
 ```
 # dmesg | grep -i -e rmp -e sev
 SEV-SNP: RMP table physical address 0x0000000035600000 - 0x0000000075bfffff